mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 The scientific method of choice to address validity is **peer review**.
-This can go as far as having the reviewer implement the analysis as a completely separate and independent process in order to ensure that results agree.
-Reporting the results of clinical trials have such independent implementations has part of the protocol.
-Such a co-pilot approach fits nicely to the fact that real-life statistical analysis rarely is a one-person activity anymore, but team work.
-There might neither be a need nor resources to rebuild entire analyses, but critical parts are nice to **double-check**.
+This can go as far as having the reviewer implement the analysis as a completely separate and independent process in order to check that results agree.
+Reporting the results of clinical trials have such independent implementations as part of the protocol.
+Such a co-pilot approach fits nicely to the fact that real-life statistical analysis rarely is a one-person activity anymore.
+In practice, there might neither be a need nor the resources to rebuild entire analyses, but critical parts need to be **double-checked**.
+Pair programming is one technique from the agile programming world to accomodate this.
+However, single programmers coding independently and then compare results appears a better way to quality-control critical code & analysis segments.

-Formalizing the task into mathematical notation let's assume the report of interest consists of a total of \\(M\\) numbers.
-These numbers would typically have a hierarchical structure, e.g., they relate to various parts of the analysis or are part of individual tables.
-Error search is usually performed along the hierarchical structure.
-Good validation/proofcalculation strategies follow the principles of software testing -- for example it may be worthwhile to remember **Pareto's law**: 80 percent of the error are found in 20 percent of the modules to test.
+Formalizing the validation task into mathematical notation, let's assume the report of interest consists of a total of \\(N\\) numbers.
+These numbers have a hierarchical structure, e.g., they relate to various parts of the analysis or are part of individual tables.
+Error search is performed along this hierarchical structure.
+Good proofcalculation strategies follow the principles of software testing -- for example it may be worthwhile to remember **Pareto's law**: 80 percent of the error are found in 20 percent of the modules to test.
+In other words: keep looking for errors at places where you already found some.
 Further hints on a well structured debugging process can be found in Zeller (2009) where the quote on Pareto's law is also from.